 Development of an integrated Brokerage Platform targeting federated clouds in order to support dynamic needs of mobile applications and users.

-Introduction of the BPaaS concept that fulfills business process needs thanks to smart alignment techniques, packages BPaaS as “extended Cloudlets” autonomously deployable and including adaptive rules to appropriately react in a multi-cloud environment.
+Introduction of the BPaaS concept thanks to smart alignment techniques, packages BPaaS as “extended Cloudlets” autonomously deployable and including adaptive rules to appropriately react in a multi-cloud environment.

-Its goal is to propose a framework, composed by an SDK and an execution environment, which aims to overcome the barriers that now hamper the adoption of Cloud Computing and increase the adoption of Fog computing by exploiting the full potential of these two paradigms in a synergic way.
+Propose a framework, composed by an SDK and an execution environment to overcome the barriers that hamper the adoption of Cloud Computing and increase the adoption of Fog computing by exploiting the full potential of these two paradigms.

-Development of an innovative cloud platform for the scientific community based on open source software and providing access without restrictions to a diversity of e-Infrastructures (public or commercial, GRID/Cloud/HPC).
+Development of an innovative cloud platform for the scientific community based on open source software and providing access without restrictions to a diversity of e-Infrastructures.

-The mF2C project sets the goal of designing an open, secure, decentralized, multi-stakeholder management framework, including novel programming models, privacy and security, data storage techniques, service creation, brokerage solutions, SLA policies, and resource orchestration methods.
+Design an open, secure, decentralized, multi-stakeholder management framework, with novel programming models, privacy and security, data storage, service creation, brokerage solutions, SLA policies, and resource orchestration methods.

 Development of an efficient heterogeneous cloud computing infrastructure, which can be used to seamlessly offload CPU-based and GPU-based tasks of applications running on low-power as well as more powerful devices over a heterogeneous network.